Feraheme Side Effects

 Generic Name: ferumoxytol

 Note: This page contains information about the side effects of ferumoxytol.
 Some of the dosage forms included on this document may not apply to the brand name Feraheme.

 Not all side effects for Feraheme may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ferumoxytol: intravenous solution

-Along with its needed effects, ferumoxytol (the active ingredient contained in Feraheme) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by ferumoxytol (the active ingredient contained in Feraheme).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking ferumoxytol:Less common
+If any of the following side effects occur while taking ferumoxytol, check with your doctor or nurse immediately:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet